163432591/cse214/Problem Set 1/readme.md

 here  for problem 4,5,6,7 i i  first declare an integer array length of one hunderd and initialize the array with 10 values.i don,t use any function and pointer.just use simple loop for solving problem.
 .
 ```
-## To print array in new line
+## To print array in new line:

 for(i=0;i<n;i++)
     {
         printf("%d\n",array[i]);
     }

-## To Print entire array each element separated by space
+## To Print entire array each element separated by space:

 for(i=0;i<n;i++)
     {
         printf("%d ",array[i]);
     }

-## To Print entire array each element separated by comma
+## To Print entire array each element separated by comma:

 for(i=0;i<n;i++)
     {